anki-raj/machineLearning-on-GCP/Intro to Tensorflow/readme.md

         .
 Core TF (C++)
         .
 CPU, GPU, TPU..
     - Lazy evalution
         .
-Build the DAC and then evalute it using Sessions .
+Build the DAG and then evalute it using Sessions .
 You need to run the graph to get the results
+    - Eager mode to evalute the result immediately
+    - Visualize the graph
+        . tf.summary.FileWriter